Bluehost vs. Wix – Taking a Look at How the Two Services Compare in 2020

 Bluehost is objectively better than Wix when it comes to ease of use.
 First off, you do get access to a cPanel here, which is a big advantage and makes everything easier right off the bat.
 You can use the cPanel to manage not just your hosting services but also your website and email client.
 Basically, you have access to pretty much everything you need via a simple and user-friendly interface.

 It seems like the people in our Facebook group mostly (over 90%) agree with us that Bluehost is better than Wix for Beginners.
-Click here to see more info about why they think that and check out all the extras and freebies that Bluehost is currently offering to the new users.
+Click here to find out why they think that and check out all the extras and freebies that Bluehost is currently offering to new users.

 Wix leaves a lot to be desired in this department as it doesn’t offer a cPanel or allow you to work with a third-party CMS like WordPress.
 Bluehost is pretty much the complete opposite and is a lot easier to work with because of that.